exoad/fling/README.md

 declarative doctrine, Swing shows its outdated patterns.
 Not only do these outdated patterns increase development time, but also boilerplate and eventually becoming a productivity killer.

-Fling shifts this productivity killing pattern to a more modern approach by using declarative syntax.
+Swing+ shifts this productivity killing pattern to a more modern approach by using declarative syntax.
 This
 is done by mapping a lot of normal Swing types to composable functions similar to Jetpack Compose.
-At the same time, Fling introduces a lot of additional layout components to help with reducing boilerplate for common layouts like rows and columns.
+At the same time, Swing+ introduces a lot of additional layout components to help with reducing boilerplate for common layouts like rows and columns.
 Here are some comparisons

 ### Comparison #1